albertojulian/mada-driver-assistant/README.md

 MADA can also be described as "agentic" because, although it has the components that correspond to an Agent (sensors, memory, planner, actions; hence the name of the Driver Agent module), it is not yet as functional to really be considered a complete Agent.

 Regarding hardware, MADA is based on (and limited by) the following components I have at home:
-- an Intel Realsense D435i camera (which takes RGB and depth images)
+- an Intel Realsense D435i camera (which captures RGB and depth images)
 - a Samsung cell phone
 - an Apple M1 computer with (just) 8 GB of RAM